Unity-Technologies/unity-cloud-asset-manager-for-blender/README.md

 ### Install the add-on

+Before you install the add-on in Blender, you need:

+- Blender 3.x installed on your machine
+- A (Unity account)[TODO-placeholder] or a (Service account)[TODO-placeholder] to access Unity Cloud services

+To install the add-on, follow these steps:

 1. Open Blender.
 2. Go to **Edit** > **Preferences**.
 3. Go to the **Add-ons** section.
 4. Select **Install**.
 ![installing the add-on](Documentation/Images/install_addon.png)
-5. Select the `UCAM4Blender.zip` file that you built, then select **Install Add-on**.
+1. Select the `UCAM4Blender.zip` file that you built, then select **Install Add-on**.
-6. Check the checkbox to enable the add-on.
+2. Check the checkbox to enable the add-on.
 The `Unity Cloud` tab appears in your 3D view.
 ![enabling the add-on](Documentation/Images/enable_addon.png)

 ### Publish the 3D view as an asset to Unity Cloud Asset Manager